I'm doing my best to separate my obvious bias against this administration.

 Because you kill jobs.

-We had no idea that employers would try to get below 30-hour work weeks to avoid the pen.
+We had no idea that employers would try to get below 30-hour work weeks to avoid the penalty.

-What do you think they're just gonna sit there and bend over, grab the ankles and take the hit?
+What do you think they're just going to sit there and bend over, grab the ankles, and take the hit?

-You think you people just diagnose and proscribe liberalism on everybody, and we're just gonna sit here and take it?
+You think you people just diagnose and proscribe liberalism on everybody, and we're just going to sit here and take it?

 Many of us, Sir Richard, devote our entire lives to avoiding what you people do.